QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for SGMS (-6.54%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-SGMS fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for SGMS (25.42%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+SGMS passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 SGMS's earnings growth rate is not available, hence this variable cannot be evaluated currently.

 EARNINGS CONSISTENCY: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 SGMS, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -0.49, -0.30, -2.77, -16.23, -4.05, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]